Lifestyle habits can cause stains to build up up on the outside of the teeth and make them look darker than they once were.

 I believe this request is so that you stand the best chance of improvement.
 How much impact or difference it makes by not using it, I am not entirely sure.
 I am inclined to believe the potential benefits are limited and you can’t argue it did not work unless you use this brush.

 A small but useful feature of the brush is that at the top of the handle is attached a small suction cup.
-This allows you to hang the brush off a small surface such as a tiled wall or mirror for neat storage.
+This allows you to hang the brush from a small surface such as a tiled wall or mirror for neat storage.

 Also included as a neat touch is a pack of toothpicks.
 Packaged in a small cardboard sleeve these can easily be stored in a pocket, bag etc. You get 8 white plastic picks included to help remove food particles caught on or in between the teeth.